Superintegrability and choreographic obstructions in dihedral $n$-body Hamiltonian systems: Separation of variables: normal mode decomposition

 \subsection{Case $n=6$}

-We now turn to the six--body case $n=6$, where the internal dynamics decomposes into three inequivalent symmetry sectors: two two--dimensional irreducible representations corresponding to angular indices $\ell=1,2$, and the nondegenerate Nyquist mode $\ell=3$.
-The associated normal--mode frequencies $\Omega_\ell$ are determined by the three independent coupling constants $\kappa^{(6)}_1$, $\kappa^{(6)}_2$, and $\kappa^{(6)}_3$ through the relation~(\ref{lamn6}) of the main text.
+We now turn to the six-body case \(n=6\), for which the internal dynamics decomposes into three inequivalent symmetry sectors: two real cosine-sine sectors corresponding to the Fourier labels \(\ell=1,2\), and the Nyquist sector \(\ell=3\).
+The associated normal-mode frequencies \(\Omega_\ell\) are determined by the three independent coupling constants \(\kappa^{(6)}_1,\kappa^{(6)}_2,\kappa^{(6)}_3\) through relation~\eqref{eq:lam6} in the main text.

-To make this structure explicit, we introduce symmetry--adapted orthonormal Fourier coordinates that diagonalize the quadratic $D_6$--invariant Hamiltonian.
-The resulting normal--mode representation provides a convenient starting point for the explicit construction of six--body trajectories, including full choreographies, fragmented motions, and reduced--subspace solutions.